josephwkania/will/paper/paper.md

 You can also see the folded pulse dynamic spectra, time series, and SNR.
 You can use this functionality to see how see how the pulses respond to RFI filters using a full pulse search pipeline, reducing the degrees of freedom searched.

+`WILL` uses NumPy [@NumPy], [rich](https://github.com/Textualize/rich), SciPy [@SciPy], jess [@jess], and your [@Your].
+We found `injectfrb` [@injectfrb] to have useful pulse modeling functions, these were used in [@greenburst], and built upon in `will.create`.

 # Figure

 ![Injected multicomponent pulse
 ](https://github.com/josephwkania/will/blob/master/examples/Multi-Component_Pulse.png?raw=true)
 A dedispersed four component pulse created with `WILL`, the last component is rotated compared to the other components.
 The pulse has no power between channels 2500 to 3000, correctly accounting for the bandstop filter at these frequencies.

 # Acknowledgment
-Will was developed with support from NSF Award 2006548.
+`WILL` was developed with support from NSF Award 2006548.

 # References